 Jobs for Minnesotans, a coalition representing business, labor and communities, supports statewide opportunities for prosperity and middle-class jobs from sustainable natural resource development in Minnesota.
 The organization is committed to the principle that our state can preserve both job opportunities and the environment for future generations.
 Jobs for Minnesotans was co-founded in 2012 by the Minnesota Building and Construction Trades Council representing 55,000 workers and the Minnesota Chamber of Commerce representing 2,300 companies and 500,000 employees.
 For more information, visit jobsforminnesotans.org, follow @JobsforMN on Twitter and find the coalition on Facebook.com/Jobs4MN.

-Media Contact: Nancy Norr, Chair
+Media Contact: Nancy Norr, Board Chair

 Duluth News Tribune